EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 You gain one (1) armor gate increase.
 You can use it on Cloth or Light Armor gate.
 You gain Specialized level Divine Spell gate.

+### Level 10

+Call of the divine.
+You can attempt to plea and/or pray to your deity.
+You use Divine Spell gate and on success deity will try to accommodate your request or at least something similar.
+It will not break it's domain or aligment.
+If you failed you cannot use this feature untill next morning prayer and if you succeeded you cannot use this feature until seven (7) days have passed.

 ## Crusader